Jonathan India Player Props: Reds vs. Rangers

 Rangers Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks sixth in the league.
+- The Rangers pitching staff is seventh in MLB with a collective 9.4 strikeouts per nine innings.

-- The Rangers have the sixth-ranked team ERA across all league pitching staffs (3.46).
+- The Rangers' 3.59 team ERA ranks eighth among all league pitching staffs.

-- The Rangers surrender the third-fewest home runs in baseball (17 total, 0.8 per game).
+- Rangers pitchers combine to allow 17 home runs (0.7 per game), the second-fewest in baseball.

-- Perez (3-1 with a 3.38 ERA and 19 strikeouts in 21 1/3 innings pitched) makes the start for the Rangers, his fifth of the season.
+- Gray (1-1) gets the starting nod for the Rangers in his fifth start of the season.
+He's put together a 3.72 ERA in 19 1/3 innings pitched, with 15 strikeouts.

-- In his most recent appearance on Wednesday against the Kansas City Royals, the left-hander went 5 2/3 innings, giving up three earned runs while surrendering eight hits.
+- The right-hander last pitched on Saturday against the Oakland Athletics, when he went 5 1/3 innings, allowing three earned runs while giving up five hits.

-- The 32-year-old has amassed an ERA of 3.38, with 8 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .302 batting average against him.
+- The 31-year-old has put up an ERA of 3.72, with 7 strikeouts per nine innings, in four games this season.
+Opponents are batting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.